bmaltais/kohya_ss/README.md

 The kohya_ss folder within your user profile directory.
 The same directory as the setup script.
 The setup scripts will use the first install_config.yaml file they find in this order.
 This allows you to place your configuration file in a location that suits your needs, making it easy for you to customize the installation process.
 If you're not familiar with some of these locations, don't worry—simply placing the configuration file in the same directory as the setup script is a straightforward and effective option.

+You may also specify a custom location for the configuration file via `-f` or `--file`.

+An example config file is available in the config_file/installation/install_config.yml file.

 </details>